bondmcp/mcp/sdks/README.md

 ## No Web Dashboard

-BondMCP is CLI/API only.
+BondMCP is .
 Use the CLI tools for all account management and API key operations.